William Eliot, 2nd Earl of St Germans: Family

-On 13 February 1809 at Heytesbury, Wiltshire, to Letitia A'Court (9 August 1778 – 10 January 1810), with no issue.
+After Lady Georgiana's death of tuberculosis, he married again on 13 February 1809 at Heytesbury, Wiltshire, to Letitia à Court (9 August 1778 – 10 January 1810), daughter of Sir William Percy Ashe à Court.
+She died in childbirth along with their child.

-On 7 March 1812 at the Earl of Powis' House, Berkeley Square, London, to Charlotte Robinson (1790 – 3 July 1813), with no issue.
+On 7 March 1812 at the Earl of Powis' House, Berkeley Square, London, he married the earl's niece Charlotte Robinson (26 March 1784 – 3 July 1813), daughter of John Robinson, MP of Denston Hall, and the Hon.
+Rebecca Clive (daughter of Robert Clive, 1st Baron Clive (Clive of India) and Margaret Clive).
+She also died in childbirth, with no surviving issue.

-On 20 August 1814 at Walton, Warwickshire, to Susan Mordaunt (d.
-5 February 1830), with no issue.
+On 20 August 1814 at Walton, Warwickshire, he married Susan Mordaunt (15 December 1779 – 5 February 1830), daughter of Sir John Mordaunt, 7th Baronet, with no issue.

-He died at Port Eliot in 1845 and was succeeded by his eldest son.
+He died at Port Eliot in 1845, following an attack of paralysis.
+His only surviving daughter, Lady Caroline, was by his side.
+He was succeeded by his eldest son.